Sport New Zealand Rural Travel Subsidy Fund/Kiwi Sport Travel Subsidy Fund

-Kaipara District Council has allocated money and made it available to the community to support projects that will enhance the Kaipara District community.
+Kaipara District Council has allocated money and made it available to the community to support projects that will enhance the Kaipara Disctrict community.

 The objectives of the Community Assistance Policy and guidelines are:

-- Supplementing Council resources with community and other agencies resources, so that collectively a higher level of service can be provided.
+- Supplementing Council resources with community and other agency's resources so that collectively a higher level of service can be provided.

 There are essentially seven different types of grants available that community organisations can apply for.
 They are:

-License to Occupy - is an agreement for a not-for-profit community organisation to locate on Council land or in a Council building through a Licence to Occupy.
+Licence to Occupy is an agreement for a not-for-profit community organisation to locate on Council land or in a Council building through a Licence to Occupy.
 An organisation may apply for a Licence to Occupy under Council's Community Assistance Policy.
 Unlike other community assistance grants, an application for a Licence to Occupy can be applied for at any time of the year.
-Application form is Attachment One of the Community Assistance Policy (link here).

-Contract for Service - this is a formal agreement for the delivery of a service in Kaipara District to benefit Kaipara residents and visitors where there is a clearly recognised need for the services.
-Applications will be called for around October each year, to be included in the next Draft Annual Plan.
+Contract for Service is a formal agreement for the delivery of a service in Kaipara District to benefit Kaipara residents and visitors where there is a clearly recognised need for the services.
+Applications will be called for around August/September each year, to be included in the next Draft Annual Plan.

-For in-depth information and criteria please refer to the Community Assistance Policy Link here.
+For indepth information and criteria please refer to the Community Assistance Policy.